 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-So it’s time to — ahem — suck it up and become a mucus removal expert.
-It’s not a pretty process, but a job well done will help your child breathe easier and get better rest — and that’s worth it for the whole family.
+So it’s time to — ahem — “suck it up” and become a mucus removal expert.
+It’s not a pretty process (or something you thought you’d add to your parental resume), but a job well done will help your child breathe easier and get better rest — and that’s worth it for the whole family.

-Here she shares her best snot-removal solutions and throws in a tip to help your child learn how to blow his or her own nose.
+Dr. Sniderman shares her best snot-removal solutions and throws in a tip to help your child learn how to blow their own nose, too!

-Keeping excess mucus in check can also ward off skin infections caused by leaking mucus around the child’s nose.
+Keeping excess mucus in check can also ward off skin infections caused by leaking mucus around your child’s nose.

 In young toddlers, a nasal aspirator or Swedish snot sucker is still your best bet for removing excess mucus, Dr. Sniderman says.
-But with a little coaching, you can help your older toddler get the hang of blowing his or her own nose.
+But have you ever tried to get a toddler to sit still, let alone sit still for mucus extraction?
+With a little coaching, you can help your older toddler get the hang of blowing their own nose.